Bug report #17244

 But ... this does not fix the other way around: when a modification is made to the table, the view geometry is updated but QGIS does not know it.
 That would require to declare circular data dependencies between layers, which has been forbidden initially, but should probably be loosen.

-#10 Updated by Hugo Mercier almost 2 years ago
+#10 Updated by Hugo Mercier over 2 years ago

 Nope, the PR only fixed another sync problem of cache found in vertextool ("cachedGeometry").